 Type conversion, also known as type casting, is the process of converting a variable's value from one data type to another.
-For example, converting an int
+For example, converting an int to a float.
+C supports two primary types of conversion:

 1. Implicit Type Conversion: Performed automatically by the compiler.